Dear Ms. Vicki,

-Now, you could receive a portion of his retirement, but there are no absolutes.
+You could receive a portion of his retirement, but there are no absolutes.
 Every military divorce is different.
 I have seen a spouse receive half of the service member's retirement.
 On the other hand, I've seen spouses receive the house and other assets instead of a portion of the retirement.

 Truth is, a divorce decree will state everything.
 Don't go by his word and never do a verbal agreement or "pinky promise."

-You need some legal advice and legal representation with a lawyer who knows military divorce.
+You need legal advice and legal representation with a lawyer who knows military divorce.
 Don't drink the Kool-Aid and think that a judge will take care of you.
 That won't happen.
 No one will think you are entitled to anything.

 Ex-Partners of Servicemembers for Equality (EX-POSE) is an organization that gives good advice to spouses who are divorcing a service member.
 Please contact them for more answers.

 Thank you so much for taking the time to write to me and for reading the column.
 Divorce is not easy; it's very stressful.
 I wish you much success and happiness.